mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 #### 4. [AR(0): White noise](#ar0-white-noise)
-In our example, the $\epsilon_t$ values are sampled from a normal distribution, so this is **Gaussian white noise.** We could easily use another distribution to generate our values, though, such as a uniform distribution.
+In our example, the $\epsilon_t$ values are sampled from a normal distribution, so this is **Gaussian white noise.** [We could easily use another distribution](https://ionides.github.io/531w20/03/notes03.pdf) to generate our values, though, such as a uniform, binary, or sinusoidal distribution.